 It fell into disrepair during the communist era, and has,

 The picture at the right shows Mendel's microscope which is preserved in the Mendelinium, a museum dedicated to him and his work (note the cute protective hat.)

 ||Mendel had many other interests besides breeding peas:

-R: He kept detailed records of meteorological data for years, three years data are shown.
+L: He kept detailed records of meteorological data for years.
+Graphic data for three years are shown.

-L: The tall building just beyond his garden was the abbey's brewery.
+R: The tall building with smoke stack just beyond his garden was the abbey's brewery.
 Czech beer is world famous.
 Pilsner is their invention.
 The well in the foreground is apparently famous--but who can tell me for what?

 ||L: A statue of Mendel watches over his garden.

-R: A photograph of Mendel is housed in the Mendelinium.
+R: A famous photograph of Mendel is housed in the Mendelinium.